 Ice Pigging™ produces equivalent results to solid pigging, without any of the associated challenges; the ice can navigate complex pipework including diameter restrictions, bends, valve systems and other obstructions with no risk of becoming stuck.
-It can also be inserted and removed from the network using existing fittings.
+It can also be inserted and removed from the network using existing fill and drain vents.

 Ice Pigging™ can be used as part of the commissioning process on new networks, or as a maintenance technique on existing pipework.

 Ice Pigging™ is generally applied on larger bore pipes (between 40 and 500mm); therefore it is most commonly used on below ground pipework running between the energy centre and plant rooms.

 “We have used and specified Ice Pigging on all of our larger diameter installations, as the dynamic flushing on these pipes can be incredibly difficult due to the flow rates required.
 Ice Pigging™ has proved to be a much simpler method for the dynamic flushing element of the works and it has allowed us to reduce the overall timeline of the commissioning process.”
 Eneteq Services